Jake Heaps

-High school career
+Early life

 Heaps attended Skyline High School in Sammamish, Washington, and played as a quarterback for their football team.
 He led the football team to the 3A Washington state title in 2007 and 4A titles in 2008 and 2009.
 During those three years he passed for a combined 9196 yards and 114 touchdowns, the bulk of those touchdowns to Gino Simone and Kasen Williams.

 After his senior season at Skyline in 2009, Heaps signed a letter of intent to play college football at Brigham Young University (BYU).
 Despite the fact that BYU was his parents' desired school, Heaps wanted to play for the University of Washington.
 Coming out of high school, Heaps was the number one rated high school quarterback in the country according to the recruiting services Scout.com and Rivals.com.
 Heaps was also named as top quarterback on the Parade All-America Team and was invited to play in the U.S. Army All-American Bowl.

 Some recruiting analysts felt that his poise, judgment, and throwing accuracy, would be a good fit in the Cougars' spread offense.